 Programming in Pandas: Pandas Data access

-For more information regarding the grading of the missions (quiz, emulators and editors) of this submodule please refer to Module 1 Introduction section as well as the orientation.
+For more information regarding the grading of the missions (quiz, emulators and editors) of this submodule please refer to Module 1 Introduction section as well as the Orientation.

-Mission 2 Content:
+Mission 2 Content instructions:

+In this mission, you will work with a large dataset and will practice how to extract and query information in the Mushrooms dataset using Pandas.

+Purpose: Programming using the Pandas library to access in a dataset.

 Instructions